sbnguah/MedStatsBook/_book/Descriptive-Statistics-Continuous.md

-### Graph - Histogram, Boxplot, Density plot and cumlative frequency
+### Graph - Histogram, Boxplot, Density plot and cumulative frequency
 The graphs are similar to the above so we skip them.

 ## Continuous by multiple categorical variables
 ### Summary
-This csn be done as below.
+This can be done as below.

 ```r